 - UCC Just Peace Church Handbook, June 2015

-- Disciples Council on Christian Unity - Becoming a Just Peace-Making Church
+- Disciples Christian Unity and Interfaith Ministry – Becoming a Just Peace-Making Church

 - Disciples Peace Fellowship “Peace Sunday” resources

-- August 9, 2020 Sermon by Rev. Bob Moore, UCC Pastor and Director of the NJ Coalition for Peace Action - “Choosing Life in the Nuclear Age”
+- August 9, 2020 video sermon by Rev. Bob Moore, UCC Pastor and Director of the NJ Coalition for Peace Action – “Choosing Life in the Nuclear Age”